-Active noise monitoring is not recommended because the projected noise levels are less than 42 dBA at all verified NSR (for the layout and WTG as assessed in this report).
+Active noise monitoring is recommended because the projected noise levels are more than 42 dBA (more than 7 dBA of the night-time rating level of a rural noise district) for the layout and WTG as assessed in this report.
+Noise levels may be higher than 42 dBA at certain NSR for a WTG with an SPL exceeding 106.5 dBA (re 1 pW).